The geometry of cluster varieties from surfaces: Tropical rational points

 Now suppose $t$ is a triangle adjacent to $t_0$ in the triangulation of $\tilde{S}$.
 As before we can choose a distinguished curve near each vertex of $t$ to get a triple of numbers~$a_i$.
 Then we can draw an ideal triangle $u$ with infinitely many curves connecting each pair of adjacent sides, and there are distinguished curves near each vertex of $u$ realizing the numbers $a_i^\circ$.
 We can choose the distinguished curves on $t_0$ and $t$ so that they coincide at the common edge $t_0\cap t$, and then we can glue $u_0$ and $u$ so that their distinguished curves coincide.
 Continuing this process inductively, we obtain the desired space $\tilde{S^\circ}$.

 Now the region $\tilde{S}$ is obtained from $\mathbb{H}$ by removing infinitely many geodesic half disks.
 We can extend $\tilde{S}$ to a larger region by gluing a copy of $\tilde{S^\circ}$ in each of these half disks in such a way that corresponding curves are identified.
 The resulting region is again obtained from $\mathbb{H}$ by removing infinitely many geodesic half disks, and we can enlarge it by gluing a copy of $\tilde{S}$ in each of these half disks.
 Continuing this process ad infinitum, we partition the hyperbolic plane into ideal triangles together with infinitely many curves.
-Quotienting this space by the group of deck transformations, we recover the surface with a doubled lamination.
+Quotienting this space by the group of deck transformations, we recover the surface $S_{\mathcal{D}}$ with a collection of curves.
+There may be infinitely many curves homotopic to some component $\gamma_i$ of $\gamma$.
+In this case we delete a maximal collection of such curves between the distinguished curves.
+If there are any remaining curves homotopic to $\gamma_i$, then they all lie on one of the surfaces $S$ or $S^\circ$, and we choose the orientation of $\gamma_i$ to agree with the orientation of this surface.

 \Needspace*{2\baselineskip} \begin{step}[2] Proof of $\phi\circ\psi=1_{\mathbb{Q}^{2|J|}}$. \end{step}

 Let $b_j$ and $x_j$ ($j\in J$) be given.
 By the reconstruction procedure described above, we construct triangulated regions $\tilde{S}\subseteq\mathbb{H}$ and $\tilde{S}^\circ\subseteq{H}$ which we then glue together to get a triangulation of the hyperbolic plane together with a collection of curves.
 From this data, we get a doubled lamination $l$ on $S_{\mathcal{D}}$.
 We want to show that the coordinates of $l$ are the numbers~$b_j$ and~$x_j$.